The carpet in the bedroom was wet.

 When the tank on our water heater started leaking, the first place we thought to look for a replacement was Amazon.
 They could have had it to us in a few days, but we didn’t want to go without hot water for that long.

 We have a large camping-related store nearby, but they weren’t helpful and were more expensive than everyone else.

 We eventually landed at Carl’s RV.
 Not only were they cheaper, but they also had our new water heater the next day.
 And we got to support a local business.
 Hooray!

 5 | Replace the plastic connections

 The existing water hoses in our RV had plastic threaded connections.
 That was fine for the cold water hose, but the hot side got brittle and started to leak after re-attaching it.

 We decided to future-proof the hot water hose by replacing it with a stainless steel braided connection.
 It cost an additional $7, but it’s well worth the price to avoid more headaches down the road.

 While it was definitely an inconvenience and an expense we didn’t expect, replacing the water heater in our RV turned out to be a lot easier than we thought.

 If you’re comfortable working with gas fittings and simple AC circuit connections, replacing the water heater in your RV is absolutely DIY-able.
-However, if you’re at all unsure it’s best to call a repair service you trust to help you with the replacement.
+However, if you’re unsure, it’s best to call a repair service you trust to help you with the replacement.

-If you ever have to replace the water heater in your RV, we hope sharing our experience helps you make an informed decision on tackling it yourself or hiring a professional.
+If you ever have to replace the water heater in your RV, we hope that sharing our experience helps you make an informed decision to tackle it yourself or hire a professional.
 Thanks for reading!